ghitacornel/testJPA/src/main/java/relationships/onetoone/readme.txt

-ONE to ONE relationship comes in two forms : STRICT or NOT STRICT ONE to ONE relationship is a form of ONE to MANY relationship where there is a UNIQUE constraint on the MANY side
+ONE to ONE relationship comes in two forms : STRICT or NOT STRICT ONE to ONE relationship is a form of ONE to MANY relationship where there is a UNIQUE constraint on the MANY side ONE to ONE can be simulated using EMBEDDED
 CASCADE of other type than REMOVE can be defined

 [ONE to ONE STRICT]